Rel1cx/eslint-react/packages/plugins/eslint-plugin-react-x/README.md

 # eslint-plugin-react-x

-Core rules (DOM Irrelevant, Render Target Agnostic, Formatting Independent, Compatible with x-platform).
+Core rules (regardless of render target, compatible with x-platform).

 > [!NOTE]
 > This plugin is already included in `@eslint-react/eslint-plugin`.
 You don't need to install it separately if you are using `@eslint-react/eslint-plugin`.